-Below is a curated list of my favourite Books, podcasts, and websites.
+Some of my favourite Books, podcasts, and websites.

 Management of Art Galleries by Magnus Resch.
 Are you curious about how galleries operate, if they make a profit and what constitutes for a successful art business?
-Reading this book confirmed everything I have ever experienced and contemplated in my time in gallery management.
+Reading this book confirmed everything I experienced and contemplated in my time in gallery management.
 A must read for those interested in the business of art.

 Michael Finlay's The Value of Art is a true insider's guide which explains the market for art and art's value for all of us.